Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: Abstract

 \section{Abstract}

-We continue the combinatorial description of thick subcategories in hereditary categories started by Igusa-Schiffler-Thomas \cite{IS10} and Krause \cite{Kra12}.
-We show that for a weighted projective line $\XX$ there exists an order preserving bijection between the thick subcategories of $\COH(\mathbb{X})$ generated by an exceptional sequence and a subposet of the factorization poset of a Coxeter transformation $c$ in the Weyl group of a simply-laced generalized root system if the Hurwitz action is transitive on the reduced factorizations of $c$.
+We start the systematic study of extended Weyl groups, and continue the combinatorial description of thick subcategories in hereditary categories started by Ingalls-Thomas \cite{IT09}, Igusa-Schiffler-Thomas \cite{IS10} and Krause \cite{Kra12}.
+We show that for a weighted projective line $\XX$ there exists an order preserving bijection between the thick subcategories of $\COH(\mathbb{X})$ generated by an exceptional sequence and a subposet of the interval poset of a Coxeter transformation $c$ in the Weyl group of a simply-laced extended root system if the Hurwitz action is transitive on the reduced reflection factorizations of $c$ that generate the Weyl group.
 By using combinatorial and group theoretical tools we show that this assumption on the transitivity of the Hurwitz action is fulfilled for a weighted projective line $\mathbb{X}$ of tubular type.
-In this case the factorization poset is given as the set of prefixes of a Coxeter transformation in certain elliptic Weyl groups described by Saito.
-As a byproduct we obtain a result on the Hurwitz action on non-reduced reflection factorizations in finite Coxeter groups which partially generalizes a result of Lewis-Reiner \cite{LR16}.